cockroachdb/docs/v19.1/monitoring-and-alerting.md

 ### Changefeed is experiencing high latency

-- **Rule:** Send an alert when the latency of any changefeed running across all nodes is higher than the set threshold, which depends on the [`gc.ttlseconds`](configure-replication-zones.html#replication-zone-variables) variable set in the cluster.
+- **Rule:** Send an alert when the latency of any changefeed running on any node is higher than the set threshold, which depends on the [`gc.ttlseconds`](configure-replication-zones.html#replication-zone-variables) variable set in the cluster.

 - **How to detect:** Calculate this using a threshold, where the threshold is less than the value of the [`gc.ttlseconds`](configure-replication-zones.html#replication-zone-variables) variable.
 For example, `changefeed.max_behind_nanos > [some threshold]`.